-If your company or organisation copies, prints or distributes entire or parts of work which are accorded copyright protection without the direct permission from the copyright owner then you will be breaking the law.
+If your organisation copies, prints or distributes entire or parts of work which are copyrighted, without the direct permission from the copyright owner or a licensing authority, you will be breaking the law.

-The Copyright Licensing Agency provides free online risk assessments which it is recommended you undertake if you believe yourself or your undertaking to be breaching copyright.
+The CLA provides free online risk assessments which it is recommended you undertake if you believe you could be breaching copyright.

 The Copyright Tribunal resolves commercial licensing disputes between copyright owners (or their collecting societies), and those who use copyrighted material in their business.
 If an individual has applied for a copyright licence in relation to a work which is available through a copyright licensing scheme, but the operator of that scheme has refused the application (or failed to do so in a reasonable time), they can apply to the Tribunal.

 In the music industry, when a musical work is released it is usually the case that the work is owned by the record company under contractual terms between the artist and the record company.
 If an individual wishes to use extracts or samples from the work of a specific artist, they will be liable to pay the record company for the use of the work.